rfc-st/humble/CODE_OF_CONDUCT.md

 ## Update 2022/03/26

-Due to the invasion of Ukraine by Russia (started at the end of February 2022), I (the author of this software) took the decision to modify the code to block all analysis against Russian domains and the use of this software from Russian IPs: all commits, from the first to the most recent, have been made by the same person (me), so the decision was unique and unanimous.
+Due to the invasion of Ukraine by Russia (started at the end of February 2022), I (the author of this software) took the decision to modify the code to block all analysis against Russian domains: all commits, from the first to the most recent, have been made by the same person (me), so the decision was unique and unanimous.

 I know that, unfortunately, this blocking goes against the very nature of Free Software, against this very Document and against the <b>freedom</b> of any individual to be able to analyze any domain.
 I also recognize that this blocking can be bypassed very easily: by modifying the code itself, using a VPN, a proxy, etc.